 Ann Arbor Is Finally Getting a Proper Bagel Shop

-Bev's Bagels plans to open on East Liberty Street this summer, between Spencer and RoosRoast.
+Bev's Bagels is planned for East Liberty Street, between Spencer and RoosRoast.

-Bev's Bagels plans to open at 115 East Liberty Street this summer, bringing hand-rolled, kettle-boiled, New York-style bagels to a city that has gone without a dedicated bagel shop for far too long.
+Bev's Bagels is planned for 115 East Liberty Street, bringing hand-rolled, kettle-boiled, New York-style bagels to a city that has gone without a dedicated bagel shop for far too long.

-The space sits between Spencer and RoosRoast on a block of East Liberty that is quietly becoming one of Ann Arbor's most interesting food corridors.
+It sits between Spencer and RoosRoast on a block of East Liberty that is quietly becoming one of Ann Arbor's most interesting food corridors.
 It's a good address.
-The foot traffic is already there, and the neighbors are serious about what they do.
+Foot traffic is already there, and the neighbors are serious about what they do.

 Details on the full menu are still emerging, but the core promise is straightforward: proper bagels made the way they're supposed to be made.
 Hand-rolled.
 Kettle-boiled.
 Baked on boards.
-The kind of process that most bakeries skip because it's slower and harder than sheeting dough and steaming it in a rack oven.
-The difference shows up in the crust.
+Most bakeries skip this process because it's slower and harder than sheeting dough and steaming it in a rack oven.
+You can taste the difference in the crust.
 A real bagel has a thin, crackly exterior that gives way to a dense, chewy interior.
 That texture doesn't come from shortcuts.

 Ann Arbor has plenty of places that sell bagels.
-It has not, until now, had a shop built entirely around making them well.
+It has not, in recent memory, had a shop built entirely around making them well.
 The difference is bigger than it sounds.

 We'll have more details as the opening approaches.

 Bev's Bagels is planned for 115 E Liberty St, Ann Arbor.
-Expected opening summer 2026.
+Expected opening in 2026.